Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Run webtests using the VSTest task

 Using the Visual Studio test task, webtests can now be run in the CI/CD pipeline.
 Webtest can be run by specifying the tests to run in the task assembly input.
-Any test case work item that has an 'associated automation' linked to a webtest, can also be run by selecting the test plan/test suite in the task.
+Any test case work item that has an “associated automation” linked to a webtest, can also be run by selecting the test plan/test suite in the task.

 <img src="_img/09_15_09.png"; alt="Test selection" style="border:1px solid Silver; display: block; margin: auto;" />